pdf-raku/PDF-Class-raku/README.md

 In general, PDF::Struct::Doc provides accessors for safe access and update of PDF objects.

-However you may choose to bypass accessors dereference hashes and arrays directly, for raw untyped access to internal data structures:
+However you may choose to bypass these accessors and dereference hashes and arrays directly, giving raw untyped access to internal data structures:

 This will also bypass type coercements, so you may need to be more explicit.
 In the following example we cast the PageMode to a name, so it appears as a name